A ‘lost’ Will is not automatically a ‘revoked’ Will – lost vs revoked

 If the Will was last known to be with the Will-maker then it is presumed that the Will-maker intentionally destroyed the Will – thus revoking it.
 Therefore, as part of the process of proving the true copy of the will, it needs to be established that the original will was held by someone other than the deceased.
 See Re Estate of Hall (Deceased) SASC 117.

 If you die without a Will then the intestacy rules apply.
-You get a Will from State legislation.
-But an older Will may prevail if the ‘latest’ now revoked Will was never valid in the first place.
+You get the power to make a Will from each State’s legislation.
+An older Will may prevail if the ‘latest’ now revoked Will was never valid in the first place.

 Keep your Will safe